waldrain/waldrain.github.io/moniwonig.md

 - buy Viessmann Vitocal 262-A hot water heat pump
 - take down the battery from the stairwell wall
 - move the PV system on the stairwell wall &ndash; not needed
+- marked holes for the air vents in the bathroom-stairwell wall

 Todo: